Pacific Credit Services

-Is Pacific Credit Services hurting your credit score?
+Is Pacific Credit Services Hurting Your Credit?

-Schedule a complimentary credit consultation to find out how you can eliminate inaccurate and questionable negative information from your credit report.
+Call for a free consultation to learn how to remove inaccurate negative information from your credit report.

 Who is Pacific Credit Services?

 Pacific Credit Services is a debt collection agency located in Watsonville, California.
+They assist creditors in recovering unpaid balances.

-You may see them listed on your credit report as a collections account.
-This can happen if you didn’t pay a bill.
+You may see them listed on your credit report as a collections account if you have unpaid bills that a creditor has transferred or sold to them.

 Who does Pacific Credit Services collect for?